-The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's
+The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
+This discussion must also include corrective action recommendations where the facility does not meet the standard.
+These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

-Pennsylvania Bureau of Juvenile Justice Services Policy and Procedures 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment describes third parties, including fellow residents, staff members, volunteers, contractors, family members, attorneys, outside advocates, and others, shall be accepted reporters of any sexual abuse and/or sexual harassment reports.
+Pennsylvania Bureau of Juvenile Justice Services Policy and Procedures 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment describes third-parties, including fellow residents, staff members, volunteers, contractors, family members, attorneys, outside advocates, and others, shall be accepted reporters of any sexual abuse and/or sexual harassment reports.
 BJJS has established various methods to receive third-party reports of sexual abuse and sexual harassment which includes BJJS's public website that lists the ChildLine number to call if sexual abuse or harassment is suspected.
 The Hotline number is also posted at the entrance where visitors enter the facility and in the visiting area.
-Interviews with residents confirmed they are aware of who third parties are.
+Interviews with residents confirmed they are aware of who third-parties are.
 They were also aware that these individuals can report allegations or incidents of sexual abuse or sexual harassment on their behalf.